 And they’ve achieved remarkable results from this approach, reporting that users reading reviews are 300% more likely to request a test drive.

 Salvage bad reviews

 Oddly, negative reviews help too.
-Customers are skeptical towards brands who have only good reviews, and 67% of buyers trust brands more when they see both good and bad reviews.
+Customers are skeptical towards brands that have only good reviews, and 67% of buyers trust brands more when they see both good and bad reviews.

 Some believe that buyers who seek out bad reviews are highly engaged with their pre-purchase research, and much more likely to convert.

 Whether or not negative reviews increase conversions, you can train your sales team to look at them as objections and improve their objection handling techniques for future customers.
-The more your sales reps know about potential deal breakers, the higher chance they’ll have in closing more deals.
+The more your sales reps know about potential deal-breakers, the higher the chance they’ll have in closing more deals.